silentorb/marloth-story/books/fairytale/part4.md

 Mosspuddle was not one to be so easily calmed.

 Eventually James and Fugue did return.
 And with them were the four dolls.
-(Miss Bethany had immediately returned to the Happy Little Inn.)
+(Miss Bethany had left in the direction of the Happy Little Inn.)

 "You're safe!" said Mr. Mosspuddle.
 "I was so worried!"